SCAVENGER HUNT rules:

 Directions: At the bottom of the post below you'll notice that I've listed my favorite number.
-Collect the favorite numbers of all the authors on the green team, and then add them up.
+Collect the favorite numbers of all the authors on the gold team, and then add them up.

 Entry Form: Once you've added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.

 Rules: Open internationally, anyone below the age of 18 should have a parent or guardian's permission to enter.
 To be eligible for the grand prize, you must submit the completed entry form by Sunday, at noon Pacific Time.
 Entries sent without the correct number or without contact information will not be considered.

 If at any point you get stuck in the middle of the hunt, go here for help.

 Welcome to the Fall 2020

 Hello!
 You've made it to the next destination on the BLUE TEAM.
 I am Michelle Reynoso and I am your host for this stop.